 In the late 80s, producers and directors experimented with her in challenging roles.
 She was exceptional in Gulzar’s film Lekin.
 Lata’s songs “yara silli silli”, Suresh Watkar’s “surmai sham” composed by Hridaynath Mangeshkar were landmarks of classical music in Indian films.
 Dimple Kapadia portrayed the character of rajasthani folk community who were used for crying in funerals in the film Rudaali.
 She played the role of her lifetime and got national and international awards.
 Her lips in Lata’s song “dil hum hum kare” composed by Bhupen Hazarika, still haunts the listeners 20 years after its creation.

 Her other successful films include Ram Lakhan, opposite Jackie Shroff, Krantiveer and Prahar opposite Nana Patekar.
 Her performance in the off-beat films gave her a special place just like Shabana Azmi and Smita Patil.
 Even in her middle-age she amazed viewers with brilliant performance in the film Dil Chahta Hai opposite Akshay Khanna who was at least 15 years younger than her.
 She again amazed the viewers in character roles opposite Rishi Kapoor in the films Pyar Me Twist and Farhan Akhtar’s Luck By Chance.
 Whenever she acted opposite Rishi Kapoor she always did a great job.

 In 2010, her film Tum Milo Toh Sahi had addressed the concerns for the middle-aged couples and bachelors in Mumbai.
 Her performance was as brilliant as that of Nana Patekar in the film.
-The viewers expect her to continue the brilliant work in 2014 and go on astonishing the viewers with dynamic performances like before.
+The viewers expect her to continue the brilliant work in the future and go on astonishing the viewers with dynamic performances like before.